Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 The traits we extracted were:
 - pH
-- Nitrogen
+- Nitrogen, cg/kg
-- Soil organic carbon content
+- Soil organic carbon content, dg/kg

 This information was extracted with the R script soilgrids.R.